mtdukes/brew2D2/README.md

 * Witbiers

 ##To do
-[] Standardized recipe style maybe
+[ ] Standardized recipe style maybe
+[ ] Maybe something cool on the front end like the [MinnPost CAR code page](http://code.minnpost.com/car-code/)